How to Mail a Newsletter According to the USPS Guidelines

 - Tri-fold: Tri-folding is the process of folding a piece of paper two times to create three panels.
 You can either do it horizontally or vertically.

-- Quarter Fold: The quarter fold is also called the french fold or cross fold.
+- Quarter Fold: The quarter fold is also called the French fold or cross fold.
 You get a quarter fold by folding a paper two times but in different directions.
 For example, if your first fold is horizontal, your second fold should be vertical, and vice versa.
 This way, you get four panels.

-There are many more fold types like a gatefold, oblong fold, roll fold, etc. You can choose any method you want as long as your newsletters meet the USPS requirements.
+There are many more fold types like gatefold, oblong fold, roll fold, etc. You can choose any method you want as long as your newsletters meet the USPS requirements.

 How to seal a newsletter for mailing?
 You can seal your folded self-mailers with wafer seals, adhesive tabs, or tapes.
 If your newsletter only has one page, use one mailing tab or wafer seal in the middle of the open edge.
 For two or more pages, you can use more seals.

 In the case of a single tab, the USPS needs the folded edge to be the bottom of the mailer.
 However, the folded end could be either the top or bottom if you use two tabs.

 While using two tabs, place them within one inch from the right and left edges of the newsletter.

 If you want to use a tri-fold newsletter with two wafer seals or tabs, the weight of your paper should at least be 20 lbs.
 In the case of one-tab sealing, the USPS newsletter weight requirements depend on how many sheets you have used.

 How to Design Creative, Informative, and Impressive Newsletters

 As the above title says, newsletters should be a lot of things in one—creative (to keep your audience hooked), informative (to provide value), and impressive (to make them take action).